Vehicle horn: Klaxon

-A Klaxon is a type of an electromechanical horn or alerting device.
-Mainly used on cars, trains and ships, they produce an easily identifiable sound, often transcribed onomatopoeiacally in English as "awooga".
-Like most mechanical horns, they have largely been replaced by solid-state electronic alarms, though the memorable tone has persisted.
+A klaxon is a type of an electromechanical horn or alerting device.
+Mainly used on cars, trains and ships, it produces an easily identifiable sound, often transcribed onomatopoeically in English as "awooga".
+Like most mechanical horns, it has largely been replaced by solid-state electronic alarms, though the memorable tone has persisted.
 Klaxon was originally a brand name.

 The klaxon horn's characteristic sound is produced by a spring-steel diaphragm with a rivet in the center that is repeatedly struck by the teeth of a rotating cogwheel.
 The diaphragm is attached to a horn that acts as an acoustic transformer and controls the direction of the sound.

 In the first klaxons, the wheel was driven either by hand or by an electric motor.
 American inventor Miller Reese Hutchison (later chief engineer of Thomas Edison) patented the mechanism in 1908.

 The Lovell-McConnell Manufacturing Company of Newark, New Jersey bought the rights to the device and it became standard equipment on General Motors cars.
 Franklyn Hallett Lovell Jr., the founder, coined the name klaxon from the Ancient Greek verb klazō, "I shriek".

 Klaxons were first fitted to automobiles and bicycles in 1908.
 They were originally powered by six-volt dry cells, and from 1911 by rechargeable batteries.
 Later hand-powered versions were used as military evacuation alarms and factory sirens.
 They were also used as submarine dive and surface alarms beginning in the Second World War.

-The klaxophone is a musical instrument that makes use of the klaxon's unique sound.

-The English company Klaxon Signals Ltd. has been based in Oldham, England for the last 80 years, with premises also in Birmingham.
-The French Klaxon company was acquired by the Italian Fiamm Group in the 1990s.
-In 2005 Klaxon Signals sold the rights for the hooter or klaxon range to Moflash Signalling Ltd., based in the original Klaxon Factory in Birmingham, England.
-The Famous Klaxet ES and A1 hooter returned home to Birmingham after ten years.

-The Moflash Company discontinued the Klaxet hooter in 2013, but continued to produce the A1 hooter, the only original Klaxon left in production.